Tiqa/redux-polyglot/README.md

 ```

 #### get locale in a component
-`getLocale()` selector is at your disposition. use it inside a [mapStateToProps](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
+`getLocale()` selector is at your disposition. use it inside a [mapStateToProps](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) from react-redux.

 ## Team